 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- Age taking its toll and one’s body becoming compromised (if the goal is physical)
+- Age taking its toll and the body becoming compromised (if the goal is physical)

 - Mental fatigue